12 Children’s Books to Teach Generosity and Gratitude

 But since that’s not always possible, the next best way to nurture these qualities is through stories.

-The following is a list of books that provide kids with lessons in generosity and gratitude.
+The following is a list of children’s books about gratitude and generosity that provide kids with examples of these qualities.
 In some cases, the books demonstrate outright gratitude while others weave the concept of giving throughout the story.

 No matter how they get their message across, these books will likely be ones your kids will remember.
 So cuddle up and share with your kids what it means to be generous and thankful.